*Warning: Contains Spoilers for Game Of Thrones*

 But as we have learnt from Game Of Thrones, all good things come with a price.
 Here are some problems that all throners (I like to call Game Of Throne fans that!) know too well:

-- You’re always afraid to get attached- From the moment you see Ned Stark beheaded you promise yourself “never again.”
+From the moment you see Ned Stark beheaded you promise yourself “never again.”
 Never again will you let yourself get so attached to a character again- and especially not a Stark.
 But you can’t help it.
-Deep down you know you will always respect Arya and grow to admire Khaleesi and Tyrion even though they may be at any random moment killed or more likely severely tortured and then killed.
+Deep down you know you will always respect Arya and grow to admire Khaleesi and Tyrion.
+Even though they may be at any random moment killed or more likely severely tortured and then killed.
 And you have to admit you were rooting for Rob Stark… and then the “Red Wedding” happened (why???)
-It is quite saddening to know that you can never truly grow attached to a character because they will probably soon die a horrible death (probably at the hands of a Lannister).
+It is quite saddening to know that you can never truly grow attached to a character.
+They will probably soon die a horrible death (probably at the hands of a Lannister).
 Although I am not going to complain about King Joffrey’s death (I watched that scene quite a few times with sheer joy).

 “Once you’ve accepted your flaws, no one can use them against you”

-Even though there are all these cons of GoT the important thing to remember is that it is still incomparable and the pros far outweigh the cons.
+Even though there are all these cons of Game of Thrones, the important thing to remember is that it is still incomparable and the pros far outweigh the cons.
 I can absolutely not wait for the next season!
 I mean what happened to Arya and Khaleesi and Jon Snow.

 For similar posts click here.